Estimated reading time: 8 minutes

-Any terminated employee, particularly tenured ones in their senior years, should have their termination packages thoroughly vetted by our lawyers.
-On-line severance pay calculators often prove woefully inadequate in these circumstances because of the subjectivity and variability that arrive with each case.
+Any terminated employee, particularly tenured ones in their senior years, should have their termination packages thoroughly vetted by an experienced employment lawyer.
+On-line severance pay calculators will often prove woefully inadequate in your circumstances because of the subjectivity and variability that arrive with seniority and tenure.
 We will examine your situation very closely to ensure your offer includes all your entitlements.
-Our courts are not shy in foregoing the ESA’s minimums to award you a superior package better suited for your circumstances.
+Our courts are not shy with awarding packages that exceed ESA minimums when your circumstances demand it.